rapyuta-robotics/rclUE/docs/source/examples.rst

 Examples
 ========
-\* The content presented here can be found in the `Pubsub in the turtlebot3-UE <https://github.com/rapyuta-robotics/turtlebot3-UE/tree/devel/Source/turtlebot3/pubsub>`_ sample code.
+\* The content presented here can be found in the `ROS2Examples folder of the turtlebot3-UE sample code. <https://github.com/rapyuta-robotics/turtlebot3-UE/tree/devel/Source/turtlebot3/ROS2Examples>`_ sample code.

 Setup and run
 ---------------
-1. Setup UE4 in Linux by following `Linux Quick Start <https://docs.unrealengine.com/4.27/en-US/SharingAndReleasing/Linux/BeginnerLinuxDeveloper/SettingUpAnUnrealWorkflow/>`_
+1. Download UE5.1 for Linux by following [Unreal Engine for Linux](https://www.unrealengine.com/en-US/linux)
 2. Clone and build

 .. code-block:: shell